michelp/pgsodium/README.md

 patterns including prompting for the key on boot, fetching it from an ssh server or managed cloud secret system, or using a command line tool to get it from a hardware security module.

+You can specify the location of the get key script with a database configuration variable in either `postgresql.conf` or using `ALTER SYSTEM`:

+    pgsodium.getkey_script = 'path_to_script'

 # Server Key Derivation